BlebBleb/BlebBleb/README.md

 🧠 Languages I know are java,python,C,javascript,& typescript

-👩‍💻 Technologies I have experience with are Git,Ant,Gradle,Maven,CockroachDB,MongoDB,MySQL,SQLlite & Django
+👩‍💻 Technologies I have experience with are Git,Ant,Gradle,Maven,Spring,MongoDB,MySQL,& Django

 🤔 Languages I'm looking to learn are Rust and Solidity!